Data Provider: NYS Office of Temporary and Disability Assistance

 Economic Security

-Public assistance programs provide cash aid to meet the basic support needs of individuals and families.
-To be eligible for public assistance, a family's countable income and resources must fall below certain limits.
-Families receive the difference between countable income and a standard of need based on their family size and the housing costs for their district.
-Districts include New York City and each of the Rest of State counties.
+Public assistance (PA) programs provide cash aid to meet the basic support needs of individuals and families.
+To be eligible for PA a family's countable income and resources must fall below certain limits.
+Families receive the difference between countable income and a standard of need based primarily on their family size and the housing and fuel costs for their district.
+Districts are New York City and each of the Rest of State counties.

 The indicator shows the number and percent of children who received public assistance in New York State at the end of the respective year.
 Children were counted as receiving public assistance at the end of the year if they received aid under the State’s Family Assistance (FA) program or the State’s Safety Net (SN) program.
-A federally-subsidized program, FA is the state's primary public assistance program for families with children.
-SN, a state funded general assistance program, provides public assistance for single adults, childless couples, and a relatively small number of families with children who are not eligible for aid under FA.
+A predominantly federally-funded program, FA is the state's primary public assistance program for families with children.
+SN, a state and district funded general assistance program, provides public assistance for single adults, childless couples and families with children who are not eligible for aid under FA, mostly because they have exceeded the 60-month limit on federal assistance.

-Prior to and including 1997, children were counted as receiving public assistance if they received aid under either the Aid to Families with Dependent Children (AFDC) program or the Home Relief (HR) program, programs that predated the FA and SN programs discussed above.
+Prior to New York transitioning to the Temporary Assistance for Needy Families program in December 1996 and the creation of the FA and SN programs in 1997, children were counted as receiving public assistance if they received aid under either the Aid to Families with Dependent Children (AFDC) program or the Home Relief (HR) program.